-Chris Kim is the Director of Instrumental Activities and conductor of the Occidental Symphony Orchestra.
+Chris Kim is the Choi Family Director of Instrumental Music and conductor of the Occidental Symphony Orchestra.
 Read his Oxy Story profile.

 Chris comes to Occidental from Cornell University, where he directed the Chamber Orchestra and the Symphony Orchestra.
 The League of American Orchestras/ASCAP has recognized his advocacy of contemporary music by awarding him the Adventurous Programming Award six times between 2008-14.
 The American Prize has also recognized his work in multiple categories.
 Chris has premiered over 250 new works for orchestra, and he has sought to program worthy, unknown repertoire with orchestras.

 In the 2016-17 season, all concerts by the Cornell Symphony Orchestra featured a work by a woman composer both present and past: Kristin Kuster, Gabriela Lena Frank, Jacqueline Keeyoung Kim, Tonia Ko, Joan Tower, and Lili Boulanger.
 During the 2017-18 season, jazz-influenced works permeated the repertoire of the Cornell Symphony Orchestra: Duke Ellington, Gunther Schuller, Charlie Parker, and Wynton Marsalis.